Growth of quasi-convex subgroups in groups with a constricting element: Introduction

-\begin{theorem} Let $(G,X,\Gamma)$ be a path system group.
+\begin{thm} Let $(G,X,\scrP)$ be a path system group.
 Assume that $G$ contains a constricting element.
 Let $H$ be an infinite index quasi-convex subgroup of $G$.
 Then

-\end{theorem} Note that the study of \cite[Theorem~2]{GiRi20} concerns double cosets in the hyperbolic group case.
-We remark that in \cite[VII~D~39]{Har00}, P. de la Harpe says about the growth of double cosets: <<this theme has not received yet too much attention, but probably should>>.
+\end{thm} Note that the study of \cite[Theorem~2]{gitik_growth_2020} concerns double cosets in the hyperbolic group case.
+We remark that in \cite[VII~D~39]{de_la_harpe_topics_2000}, P. de la Harpe says about the growth of double cosets: ``this theme has not received yet too much attention, but probably should''.
 In our context, for sake of simplicity, we decided to study single cosets instead, but one could possibly extend our result.
-Further, we remark that our result is connected to the study of I. Kapovich on the hyperbolicity and amenability of the Schreier graphs of infinite index quasi-convex subgroups of hyperbolic groups \cite{Ka02-2}, \cite{Ka02}.
+Further, we remark that our result is connected to the study of I. Kapovich on the hyperbolicity and amenability of the Schreier graphs of infinite index quasi-convex subgroups of hyperbolic groups, \cite{kapovich_geometry_2002, kapovich_nonamenability_2002}.
+There's also work of A. Vonseel concerning the number of ends, \cite{vonseel_ends_2018}.